LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W04-D1A-Node.md

 }
 ```

-To install *all* packages listed in an existing `package.json` (for example, after cloning a project), run:
+To install *all* packages listed in an existing `package.json` into the node_modules folder on your computer(for example, after cloning a project), run:

 ```bash
 npm install
 ```

-This downloads everything into a `node_modules` folder in the project directory.